jamesrharwood/srqr/items/purpose.md

 title: Purpose or research question
 checklist:
     text: Describe the purpose of the study and specific objectives or questions.
+writing_guide:
+    text: |
+        What was the purpose of your study?
+Authors often frame this as one or more questions or statements, often asking "how" or "why".

+        NB.
+You'll notice this guide asks questions in a different order to how articles are presented.
+There are more questions about your introduction later, and questions about your abstract and title appear later still.
+This is because we recommend beginning to write by first defining your research question, then describing your methods and results.

+# Could mention Acronyms to frame qualitative questions. #ASK
 ---

 ## What to write